-I bought my first investment property last year and I am now preparing my taxes.
-Can I depreciate the property to reduce my taxable income?
+Let's say you bought your first investment property last year, such as an apartment building, and are now preparing your taxes.
+Can you depreciate the property to reduce taxable income?

-Yes, absolutely.
-Actually, the I.R.S. will expect depreciation to be calculated from the sale of an investment property in order to increase the amount of taxable gains you had on the property, so it's in your best interest to make sure you take advantage of depreciation during ownership.
+The I.R.S. will actually expect depreciation to eventually be calculated from the sale of an investment property in order to increase the amount of taxable gains the owner realized on the property.
+This is true even if you didn't claim the deduction.
+Thus it's in your best interest to make sure you take advantage of depreciation during ownership.

-So what can you depreciate?
 Not only can you depreciate the building, but you can depreciate any additional capital investments you made as well, which carry a minimum depreciation schedule of three years.
 These are commonly referred to as capital expenditures or CAPEX improvements.
-Here are some examples of what can be depreciated besides the building itself:
+Here are examples of what can be depreciated besides the building itself:

-(For more on how your investment property can be depreciated, see the Nolo article How Landlords Can Deduct Long-Term Assets.)
+(For more on how your investment property can be depreciated, see Landlords Guide to Tax Deducting Long-Term Assets.)